-Consolidated 2020 \$'000 Consolidated 2019 \$'000 Specialised buildings are valued using a depreciated replacement cost technique.
-Significant unobservable inputs include the current replacement cost and remaining useful lives of buildings.
-Current replacement costs are calculated on a square metre basis and range from \$320 to \$55,000 per square metre.
-The remaining useful lives of specialised buildings are determined on the basis of the current condition of buildings and vary from 1 year to 100 years.
-Replacement cost is sensitive to changes in market conditions, with any increase or decrease in cost flowing through to the valuation.
-Useful lives of buildings are sensitive to changes in expectations or requirements that could either shorten or extend the useful lives of buildings.
-289,352 253,087 Infrastructure assets are valued based on the depreciated replacement cost.
+Consolidated 2020 \$'000 Consolidated 2019 \$'000 Specialised buildings are valued using a depreciated replacement cost technique Significant unobservable inputs include the current replacement cost and remaining useful lives of buildings.
+Current replacement costs are calculated on a square meth basis and range from \$320 to \$55,000 per square metre.
+The remaining useful lives specialised buildings are determined on the basis of the current condition of buildin and vary from 1 year to 100 years.
+Replacement cost is sensitive to changes in mar conditions, with any increase or decrease in cost flowing through to the valuation.
+Useful lives of buildings are sensitive to changes in expectations or requirements the could either shorten or extend the useful lives of buildings. g re s of ngs rket 253,087 Infrastructure assets are valued based on the depreciated replacement cost.
 Significant unobservable inputs include the current replacement cost and remaining useful lives of infrastructure.
 The remaining useful lives of infrastructure assets are determined on the basis of the current condition of the asset and vary from 1 year to 100 years.
 Replacement cost is sensitive to changes in market conditions, with any increase or decrease in cost flowing through to the valuation.
-Useful lives of infrastructure are sensitive to changes in use, expectations or requirements that could either shorten or extend the useful lives of infrastructure assets.
-667,473 670,093 Note - Infrastructure assets at fair value disclosed here, excludes 'Recreational, leisure and community facilities', 'Parks, open space and streetscapes' and 'Work in progress'
+Useful lives of infrastructure are sensitive to changes in use, expectations or requirements that con either shorten or extend the useful lives of infrastructure assets.
+0 670,093 Note - Infrastructure assets at fair value disclosed here, excludes 'Recreational, leise and community facilities', 'Parks, open space and streetscapes' and 'Work in progre which are valued at cost.